bridge

 Roller Coaster

-Day 1: From Tampa to the Entertainment Mecca of Orlando
+Day 1: from Tampa to the entertainment mecca of Orlando

 Your jet lag will come in handy on this road trip, so you can set off for Orlando early in the morning.
 After just one or two hours, you will reach the car park of one of the four Disney theme parks.
 Orlando is the ultimate destination for fans of amusement parks of all kinds.
 The Walt Disney World Resort in Florida alone, with its four parks, can keep you busy for a full week.
 For film fans, you not only have Disney's Hollywood Studios, but the must-see Universal Orlando Resort with backdrop replicas of major motion pictures such as Harry Potter!
 Also worth mentioning are the huge outlet malls where you can find bargains at any time of year and forget about the time for a while.
 The practical thing about Orlando is that you can always find a (cheap) hotel room at short notice.